LTLA/CppKmeans/README.md

 );
 ```

-If we already allocated arrays for the centroids and clusters, we can fill the arrays directly:
+If we already allocated arrays for the centroids and clusters, we can fill the arrays directly.
+This allows us to skip a copy when interfacing with other languages that manage their own memory (e.g., R, Python).

 ```cpp
 std::vector<double> centers(ndim * ncenters);